In today’s blog post, I’m going to show exactly how to increase your domain authority easily.

 Checkout out the types of links you should probably stay away from:

 - Article directories

 - Link networks

 Many times your competitors also build such toxic links in the form of negative SEO to pull you down in rankings.

 Toxic backlinks need to be checked regularly (and can be done by using tools like SEMrush.

-Most of the SEOs always boast about on-page and off-page SEO but no one cares about the technical SEO part which plays a huge role in increasing your site DA.
+Most SEOs always boast about on-page and off-page SEO but no one cares about the technical SEO part which plays a huge role in increasing your site’s DA.